 Not only THAT, but seeing the Clues is only one half of the process.
 The player also requires the Holistic Knowledge to interpret those clues.
 The two types of knowledge (mechanical and holistic) is something I have talked about before.
 They are very intertwined with this new process, as it relates to the next and final step.

-A strategy is a filtered set of mechanics that either creates an advantage for the player, or reduces the advantage of an opponent.
+Strategy: A filtered set of mechanics that either provide an advantage to a player, or limits the advantages of the player's opponents.

 Back in the day I would have called this the player’s Intentions, and some like to call this the “Verbs” of your combat.
 A point I will continue to reiterate is that your job is not done once those strategies have been designed.
 You have to teach those strategies to the player, or they will never understand your game.
 Failing to teach the player can lead to both frustration and boredom